-This is where IKE really shines.
-IKE creates instantaneous, wireless, and fluid communication channels between a city and its residents.
-I won’t go deep into all of the features of IKE myself (check out the main site), but enabling cities to connect with their citizens has been one of the most personally rewarding directions of this project.
+IKE creates instantaneous, wireless, and fluid communication channels between a city and its residents, broadcasts free wifi for anybody that wants it, and allows city managers to personally tailor (some) content for visitors.
+I won’t go deep into all of the features of IKE myself (check out the main site), but enabling cities to connect with their citizens was one of the most personally rewarding aspects of this project.

 As one of the core contributors to the project I helped build most facets of it.
 Of course, being much larger in scope than a purely software venture, ‘most facets’ ranges wider than I’d typically been used to!
 Distributed hardware, physical licensing and building permits throughout cities, physical installation and power/wiring requirements, distributed server connectivity (cellular) and setup automations, multi-interface environments for serving web content to all sorts of users (and kiosks!), etc. I learned a ton working on IKE and worked with some really talented folks (that I’m still great friends with!).
 I still smile when I walk by IKEs in my own city (or others I’m visiting) and have many fond memories helping to build IKE.

 I decided to part ways with the IKE project in 2021 after a couple years of fun and excitement (including riding out the first COVID wave).
 IKE rides a difficult line between helping features and good-for-the-people interests… and advertising.
 On one hand, a part of the money generated from the IKEs playing ads on their screens (while not in use) goes to the city — a nice little revenue bump for them.
 An in addition, IKE charges a city zero dollars to install IKE into a city.
 It’s absolutely free to the city.
 Of course, on the other hand you now have many screens rolling ads to folks as they walk by/in/around your city.
 In the end, I couldn’t support the advertising nature of the product any longer.